Kimo0104/CMPUT404Project/README.md

 + If you would like to register a new user, follow the following steps:
   * Go to [https://cmput404-team13.herokuapp.com/register](https://cmput404-team13.herokuapp.com/register), and create a new user.
   * On another tab, go to [https://cmput404-team13.herokuapp.com/admin/](https://cmput404-team13.herokuapp.com/admin/) and login with the username "admin", password "admin".
   * Then, on the left pane, under "DATABASE", click "Authors".
+You should see a paginated list of all authors in our database.
   * Then, on the right pane, under "FILTER" and "By accepted", click "No".
-  * You should now see all the authors that have registered but have not been accepted yet.
+You should now see all the authors that have registered but have not been accepted yet.
   * Click the checkbox(es) next to the author(s) you would like to have accepted.
   * Then, on the top of the page, from the drop-down menu titled "Actions", select "Mark selected users as accepted", then click "Go".
   * You should now be able to log in with the user.
 The login page is just our homepage: [https://cmput404-team13.herokuapp.com/](https://cmput404-team13.herokuapp.com/)